I’m someone who knows how to make money from digital real estate and in this post will be sharing exactly what you need to do in order to see results.

 Everything I know about digital real estate and actually creating my own profitable properties, as well as many of the examples I gave you in this article all have come from using the training found in Wealthy Affiliate.

 What is it?
-It’s an educational website that teaches online business and basically creating profitable digital real estate properties, most notably websites.
+It’s an educational website that teaches online business and basically creating profitable digital real estate properties, most notably websites and here are success stories of people doing it:

 Remember that same 4 step process I just showed you?